aci-ref/facilitation_leading_practices/activities/01-getting-established.md

 <li>Is there specific domain expertise that will be important for this facilitator?</li>
 </ul>
 </div>
-The answers to these questions would have helped prioritize expectations for the new position and helped guide the hiring process, including how to reach an appropriate candidate pool.
+The answers to these questions will help prioritize expectations for the new position and help guide the hiring process, including how to reach an appropriate candidate pool.

 <a name="team"></a>